The Radial Masa in a Free Group Factor is Maximal Injective: Introduction

 \section{Introduction}

-In \cite{Popa.MaxInjective}, Popa showed that the von Neumann algebra generated by a single generator of a free group is a maximal injective von Neumann subalgebra of the factor generated by that free group.
-That is, if $\F_K$ denotes the free group on $K$ generators $a_1,\dots,a_K$, then the von Neumann subalgebra of the free group factor $\LF_K$ generated by $a_1$ is a maximal injective von Neumann subalgebra of $\LF_K$.
-This subalgebra is known as a generator masa (maximal abelian subalgebra) in $\LF_K$.
-There is another naturally occurring masa in the free group factor $\LF_K$: the radial masa generated by $\sum_{i=1}^K(a_i+a_i^{-1})$, which was shown to be maximal abelian by Pytlik in \cite{Pytlik.RadialMasa}.
+In \cite{Popa.MaxInjective}, Popa showed that the von Neumann algebra generated by a single generator $a_1$ of a free group $\F_K=\langle a_1,\dots,a_K\rangle$ is a maximal injective von Neumann subalgebra of the factor $\LF_K$ associated to $\F_K$.
+This resolved a problem of Kadison by demonstrating that self-adjoint elements in a $\mathrm{II}_1$ factor need not contained in a hyperfinite subfactor.
+The subalgebra generated by $a_1$ is known as a generator masa (maximal abelian subalgebra) in $\LF_K$.
+There is another naturally occurring masa in the free group factor $\LF_K$, the von Neumann subalgebra generated by $\sum_{i=1}^K(a_i+a_i^{-1})$.
+This was shown to be maximal abelian by Pytlik in \cite{Pytlik.RadialMasa} and is known as the radial masa in $\LF_K$.
 The main objective of this paper is to show that this radial masa gives another example of an abelian maximal injective von Neumann subalgebra of $\LF_K$.

 The radial masa shares many properties with generator masas.
-Dixmier defined a masa $A$ in a \IIi factor $M$ to be \emph{singular} if every unitary $u\in M$ with $uAu^*=A$ lies in $A$, and showed in \cite{Dixmier.Masa} that a generator masa is singular.
+Dixmier defined a masa $A$ in a \IIi factor $M$ to be \emph{singular} if every unitary $u\in M$ with $uAu^*=A$ lies in $A$, and showed in \cite{Dixmier.Masa} that a generator masa in a free group factor is singular.
 Singularity of the radial masa was established by R\u{a}dulescu by means of an intricate calculation in \cite{Radulescu.LapMasa}, which provides a central ingredient in this paper.
-An alternative combinatorial proof is given by Sinclair and Smith in \cite{Sinclair.LapMasa}.
+An alternative combinatorial proof was given by Sinclair and Smith in \cite{Sinclair.LapMasa}.
 To establish singularity of the radial masa, R\u{a}dulescu computed its Puk\'anszky invariant, historically the most sucessful invariant for singular masas (see \cite{Sinclair.MasaBook} for a discussion of this invariant).
 The Puk\'anszky invariant of a generator masa is easily computed using the group-subgroup methods of \cite{Sinclair.Puk} and both the radial and generator masas have Puk\'anszky invariant $\{\infty\}$.
 It is natural to ask whether these masas are conjugate in $\LF_K$.
 This seems unlikely, but we have been unable to find a proof.
-As noted in Proposition \ref{Inner}, it is easy to show that the radial masa is not \emph{inner} conjugate to a generator masa in $\LF_K$. \begin{question} Does there exist an automorphism of $\LF_K$ which maps the radial masa onto a generator masa? \end{question}
+As noted in Proposition \ref{Inner} below, a straightforward deduction from \cite{Popa.Orth} shows that the radial masa is not inner conjugate to a generator masa in $\LF_K$. \begin{question} Does there exist an automorphism of $\LF_K$ which maps the radial masa onto a generator masa? \end{question}

 The critical ingredient in Popa's proof of the maximal injectivity of a generator masa $B$ in a free group factor $\LF_K$ is an asymptotic orthogonality property at the Hilbert space level.
 Lemma 2.1 of \cite{Popa.MaxInjective} shows that if $x_1,x_2$ are elements of an ultrapower $(\LF_K)^\omega$ with $E_{B^\omega}(x_1)=E_{B^\omega}(x_2)=0$ and $y_1,y_2$ are elements of $\LF_K$ with $E_B(y_1)=E_B(y_2)=0$, then $x_1y_1$ is orthogonal to $y_2x_2$ in the Hilbert space $L^2((\LF_K)^\omega)$.
 To do this, Popa first shows that those elements $x\in\LF_K$ which approximately commute with the generator $a_1$ and are orthogonal to $B$ must be essentially supported on the collection of words which begin and end with large powers of $a_1$ or $a_1^{-1}$.
 The asymptotic orthogonality follows when $y_1,y_2$ are group elements in $\F_K\setminus\{a_1^n:n\in\mathbb Z\}$ and a density argument then gives the result for general $y_1$ and $y_2$ (see also \cite[Section 14.2]{Sinclair.MasaBook}).